eventnetusa/eventnet/src/_posts/2019-12-09-celebrating-the-holidays-with-a-decade-of-hits.md

-      We partnered with mml PR and Garnier Fructis to throw the ultimate VIP pool party hosted by Mario Lopez. &nbsp;We took over the famous Miami Fountainbleau pool deck with styling cabanas, salon stations, branded lounge furniture and more.
+      We partnered with mml PR and Garnier Fructis to throw the ultimate VIP pool party hosted by Mario Lopez. &nbsp;Our team took over the famous Miami Fountainbleau pool deck with styling cabanas, salon stations, branded lounge furniture and more.
 Each guest received a celebrity hair makeover, swag bag and VIP photo with Mario himself\!&nbsp;
     single_image_block:
       single_image_path:
     double_image_block: